Lance Berkman: Draft and minor leagues

-Houston Astros
+Houston Astros (1999–2010)

 1999–2004: Early Astros career

 Throughout his entire high school, college, and minor league career, Berkman had almost exclusively played first base.
 The Astros, who called him up to the major leagues for the first time in 1999 and already had Jeff Bagwell entrenched at first, shifted Berkman to the outfield so he could regularly hit in the starting lineup.
 Because of his last name and reputation as a strong hitter, Berkman gained distinction as one of the Astros' "Killer B's" early in his career, which included Bagwell and Craig Biggio, two formidable veteran players who helped established the club as perennial playoff contenders in the 1990s and 2000s.
 In fact, journalist Dayn Perry jocosely noted in 1999 that the Astros, "in pursuit of arcane history, used eight players whose last names began with 'B.'" The eight included Bagwell, Paul Bako, Glen Barker, Derek Bell, Sean Berry, Berkman, Biggio, and Tim Bogar.
 After appearing in 34 games in 1999, Houston demoted Berkman to the minor leagues for more seasoning.

 The demotion proved brief, however; 31 games into the 2000 season, Houston again promoted Berkman.
 Moving from left field to right field, he dramatically increased his offensive production by hitting .297 with 21 home runs and 67 RBI, resulting in him becoming a starter for the rest of his career in Houston.
-Berkman would receive a single vote in 2000 National League Rookie of the Year voting, tying him for sixth place with Juan Pierre and Chuck Smith.
+Berkman received a single vote in 2000 National League Rookie of the Year voting, tying him for sixth place with Juan Pierre and Chuck Smith.
 In 2001, Berkman hit .331, fourth in the National League (NL), posted a .430 on-base percentage (OBP) (5th in the NL), and drove in 126 runs (7th in the league).
 He also scored 110 runs and hit 34 home runs, while his 55 doubles led the league.
-2001 also marked his first All-Star appearance (he would repeat in 2002, 2004, 2006, and 2008) and he was 5th in Most Valuable Player voting.
+2001 also marked his first All-Star appearance (he repeated in 2002, 2004, 2006, and 2008) and he was 5th in Most Valuable Player voting.